marktyler72/Notes/network_notes.md

   Advanced - Network - LAN Settings  (allows IP address reservation) Advanced - Wireless - Statistics  (shows what band devices are using)

+## Sungrow Webpage ##
+ Log in to au.isolarcloud.com to view the inverter info.